 ADKAR focuses on successful change and by implementing these steps, Prosci's methodology is expressed through change management activities, diagnosing gaps, developing corrective actions, and supporting managers and supervisors.
 Prosci's change management is best served in three phases: preparing, managing, and reinforcing change.
-A good change control process download is offered in our Project Management Media Gallery.
+You can download this document with instructions for writing change control processes.

 - slide 3 of 3